Siddaramaiah's Delhi Delay Fuels Karnataka Un

 The chief minister is buying time, but the Congress high command still owns the succession call — and the pause keeps Karnataka politically unsettled.

-Siddaramaiah said he has no immediate plans to visit New Delhi, but will comply if the party high command summons him; he also brushed aside rumours of a leadership change and said the Congress government will finish its five-year term (
+Siddaramaiah said he has no immediate plans to visit New Delhi, but will comply if the party high command summons him; he also brushed aside rumours of a leadership change and said the Congress government will finish its five-year term (The Hindu).
+That is the real signal: the authority to settle Karnataka’s leadership question still sits in Delhi, not Bengaluru.

 Delhi still holds the leverage

 This is not a free choice about travel; it is a posture in an internal power struggle.
-The Congress leadership had already been telling Siddaramaiah to hold the line on cabinet composition and the KPCC presidency until the government crossed its two-and-a-half-year mark, according to The Hindu’s April report (
+The Congress leadership had already been telling Siddaramaiah to hold the line on cabinet composition and the KPCC presidency until the government crossed its two-and-a-half-year mark, according to The Hindu’s April report (The Hindu).
+By July, the same paper reported that Siddaramaiah and Deputy Chief Minister D.K.
+Shivakumar were being told they would be called to Delhi “at an appropriate time” (

 The Hindu).

-India: keep the state government stable, and prevent either faction from turning the succession question into a public rupture.
+That matters because Congress is trying to do two things at once in India: keep the state government stable, and prevent either faction from turning the succession question into a public rupture.
 The high command’s delay is a control mechanism.
 It keeps Siddaramaiah in office, keeps Shivakumar waiting, and avoids an open contest that could spill into the state cabinet and the party organization.

 Who benefits, who loses

 Siddaramaiah benefits from the pause.
-He gets to project continuity, insist the government has a full-term mandate, and frame the issue as settled unless Delhi says otherwise (
+He gets to project continuity, insist the government has a full-term mandate, and frame the issue as settled unless Delhi says otherwise (The Hindu).
+Shivakumar loses the most from an indefinite delay: the prospect of elevation remains alive, but without a date, his leverage inside the party is limited.

 The BJP benefits from every public reminder that Congress is still managing internal rivalries.
-Siddaramaiah’s claim that recent bypoll victories show support for the government’s welfare agenda is meant to blunt that attack, but it does not remove the core problem: Karnataka’s Congress is still governed through faction management, not a settled succession order (
+Siddaramaiah’s claim that recent bypoll victories show support for the government’s welfare agenda is meant to blunt that attack, but it does not remove the core problem: Karnataka’s Congress is still governed through faction management, not a settled succession order (The Hindu).

 What to watch next